MycroftAI/skill-wiki/README.md

 * "Search for chocolate"
 * "More information" (followup after an initial summary)
 * "Tell me More" (followup after an initial summary)
+* "Tell me More" (followup after an initial summary)
+* "Tell me everything" (to get the entire summary)
 ## Credits
 Mycroft AI (@MycroftAI)